 Do you know the difference between a web app and a mobile app or consider them the same?
 If so, then today we will clear your misconception about them, because they are different.
-Not only different for users but different methods are used for the development and deployment of both.
+Not only are different for users but different methods are used for the development and deployment of both.

 First, let’s see the difference between the web app and the website.
 A web app is a one-way information feed that doesn’t allow viewers to interact back to the website.
 A web app is a form of a website that is particularly designed to respond to being viewed on a smartphone.
 However, web apps function like downloadable apps, but all this from your smartphone’s browser.

 Now let’s discuss the main difference between a web app and a mobile app.
 Mobile apps vs. web apps.
-Native mobile apps are developed to run on a specific platform, like iOS and Andriod.
+Native mobile apps are developed to run on a specific platform, like iOS and Android.
 These are downloadable apps and can install via the app store.
-These apps have access to our GPS, camera functions, and they run on our device itself like Facebook Messenger, Instagram, etc. While on the other side, the web app is accessed via the internet browser and adapted to the device you are viewing it on.
+These apps have access to our GPS, and camera functions, and they run on our devices itself like Facebook Messenger, Instagram, etc. While on the other side, the web app is accessed via the internet browser and adapted to the device you are viewing it on.

 The main difference is these are not native to a specific system and are not downloaded.
 However, due to their responsiveness, they look like mobile applications, but they are actually not.